OnePlaceMail App for Office 365 / SharePoint Online

-OnePlaceMail for SharePoint Online (Office Store App) is both an Outlook Add-in and an Office 365 app that connects Microsoft Outlook with SharePoint from different mobile devices and platforms such as macOS, Windows, OWA, Android, iOS iPhone and iPad.
+OnePlaceMail App for SharePoint Online is both an Outlook Add-in and an Office 365 App that connects Microsoft Outlook with SharePoint from different mobile devices and platforms such as macOS, Windows, OWA, Android, iOS iPhone and iPad.

-While OnePlaceMail for SharePoint Online is in public preview, it will remain completely free to use.
-The application provides a link to give feedback and suggestions on how we can improve OnePlaceMail.
+While the OnePlaceMail App for SharePoint Online is in public preview, it will remain completely free to use.
+The application provides a link to give feedback and suggestions on how we can improve the OnePlaceMail App.

-OnePlaceMail for SharePoint Online, a new multi-platform application from OnePlace Solutions
+OnePlaceMail App for Office 365 / SharePoint Online, a new multi-platform application from OnePlace Solutions.

 Solve the problem of ensuring important corporate information can be easily stored and retrieved from SharePoint instead of being trapped inside personal inboxes.